 If straight-up giving yourself permission to eat what you feel like is too overwhelming, a trial period is a good way to begin.
 "You don't have to say you're going to stop paying attention to what you're eating for the rest of your life.
 But what would it be like if you stopped paying attention for three or six months?"
 Aamodt asks.
 "Just see how it goes."

 Changing Your Set Point

 Finding your happy weight gets a little more complicated if you and your doctor determine that the number on the scale is putting you at risk for health problems — or causing problems already.
-Being very overweight or obese likely means your body has gradually settled into a new, higher set point, Dr. Bollie says.
+Having severe overweight or obesity likely means your body has gradually settled into a new, higher set point, Dr. Bollie says.